karimbahgat/maponyms/README.md

 This library requires PIL, numpy, opencv, colormath, shapely, and mapocr and its dependencies for text recognition.

-In addition, maponyms relies on a local sqlite database of gazetteer names to use for geocoding.
-For convenience, a version of this database can be downloaded from:
+By default, maponyms relies on a local SQLite database of gazetteer names to use for geocoding.
+For convenience, a version of this database can be downloaded from [this link](https://filedn.com/lvxzpqbRuTkLnAjfFXe7FFu/Gazetteer%20DB/gazetteers%202022-05-31.zip).
+However, this is not necessary if you choose to use another database or gazetteer backend (see more details below).

-...

 ## Extracting toponyms from a map